pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 Installing required applications for the deployment
 ---------------------------------------------------

-Some of the required applications are binary files that you download from the organization's download area; other applicaitons can be installed by using a Windows package manager application such as [Chocolatey](https://chocolatey.org/).
+Some of the required applications are binary files that you download from the organization's download area; other applications can be installed by using a Windows package manager application such as [Chocolatey](https://chocolatey.org/).

 Note: In order to use the docker command in the runbooks, you must have the docker application installed; however, you must install the applicaton directly from the docker website.
 For your convenience, the instructions available on the docker website are included in this document.